 The last best DEI initiative on this list is issuing a statement from your CEO.
 It may seem like a small initiative, but the CEO plays an important role.
 Being at the top of the organization, the CEO should be the first to react and set an example for the rest of your employees when it comes to accepting and embracing diversity and inclusion in the workplace.

-Have the CEO make a verbal statement or back up their talk with actions.
+Have the CEO make a verbal statement or back up their talk with actions that promote diversity and inclusiveness.
 Similarly, have them highlight what the company is doing exactly to support the DEI initiatives and movements.
-If employees know they’re being backed up and supported by their top leader, they can feel reassured, included, and safe in the workplace.
+If employees know they’re being backed up and supported by their top leader, they can feel reassured, included, and have a safe workplace culture.

 Join for free and learn how to build a diverse and inclusive company with EdApp!